login

-Still shot from the movie: Things We Lost in the Fire.
+Things We Lost in the Fire Parent Guide

-Things We Lost in the Fire is rated R: for drug content and language.
+Why is Things We Lost in the Fire rated R?
+The MPAA rated Things We Lost in the Fire R for drug content and language.

 So why the recommendation?
 Because this powerful film delivers an important message about love, compassion and the dire consequences of drug addiction, which warrants careful consideration for viewing by anyone who is being tempted to try drugs or is in the desperate situation of drug dependency.
 As well, it portrays ways we can deal with grief through caring for others and putting our own feelings of anger and judgment aside.